-The following table illustrates where the assessment responsibility lies with respect to telecommunications companies, tower management companies, TV and radio companies, and public service companies real and personal property.
+Table A on the next page illustrates where the assessment responsibility lies with respect to telecommunications companies, tower management companies, TV and radio companies, and public service companies real and personal property.
 In addition, recapitulation classification and the proper personal property tax form each type of company should be using are listed.